Factory House: British Association

-In addition, vintage ports are served during the association lunches and dinners, selected by the treasurer from the Factory’s own underground cellars.
-There are 15,000 bottles stored in this repository, including classic vintages from the 20th-21st centuries.
+In addition, vintage ports are served during the association lunches and dinners, selected by the treasurer from the factory's own underground cellars.
+There are 15,000 bottles stored in this repository, including classic vintages from the 20th and 21st centuries.
 The Factory House hosts a weekly Wednesday luncheon where members meet for lunch to discuss the wine industry and business.
 During these lunches the shippers share various port wines from their collection, including one vintage port that is tasted blind.
 Guesses are made by the guests as to what vintage the wine is and from which shipper it comes.